ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1: Discussion

 The 3D fractality index of W43-MM1 is smaller than that measured in the synthetic MHD protocluster: $\mathcal{F}_{\rm 3D}=1.19\pm 0.10$ and $\mathcal{F}_{\rm 3D}=1.47\pm 0.15$, respectively (see \cref{tab:fragm-casc_measured}).
 It is also smaller than the measurement made in the intermediate-mass protocluster NGC~2264, $\mathcal{F}_{\rm 3D}=1.70\pm 0.24$ \citep{thomasson2024}.
-To obtain similar values in W43-MM1, the analysis must focus on the largest scales, $\mathcal{F}_{\rm 3D}=1.55\pm 0.09$ at $5-14$~kau scales (see Sect.~\ref{s:fractality}), or the lowest density regions (cyan rectangular area in \cref{fig:fractality-var}).
+To obtain similar values in W43-MM1, the analysis must focus on the largest scales, $\mathcal{F}_{\rm 3D}=1.53\pm 0.2$ at $2.4-14$~kau scales (see Sect.~\ref{s:cascade-var}), or the lowest density regions (green rectangular area in \cref{fig:fractality-var}).
 This may seem contradictory to the results of \cite{thomasson2022}, which suggest that most linear structures, therefore with $\mathcal{F}_{\rm 3D}=1$, are found in the lower-density outskirts of the cloud.
 As mentioned earlier, no sources are yet present in the outskirts of the W43-MM1 starburst protocluster.
-Therefore, the low fractality values we have measured in the densest regions of W43-MM1 must reflect a change in the physical processes, likely associated with the magnetic field and stellar feedback.
+Therefore, the low fractality values we have measured in the densest regions of W43-MM1 must reflect a change in the physical processes, from gravo-turbulence to a combination of gravity, magnetic fields and stellar feedback.
 Like shown in numerical simulations as a whole, the smaller number of total sources in the MHD synthetic protocluster compared to the HD protocluster illustrates how the magnetic field organizes the interstellar medium by concentrating its gas in specific areas.
-Although it is unclear whether the small fractality index measured in W43-MM1, $\mathcal{F}_{\rm 3D}=1.19\pm 0.10$ at $0.27-5$~kau scales, reflects the suppression of fragmentation by the magnetic fields or tidal interactions, Valeille-Manet et al. (subm) measured rather high values of the magnetic field strength in the plane of the sky, up to 50~mG on the $\sim$2.4~kau scale of the W43-MM1 cores.
+However, the MHD simulations of Sect.~\ref{s:simu} are based on ideal MHD equations and cannot represent the cloud structuration at scales smaller than ~5 kau or predict the associated fractality index.
+It is unclear whether the small fractality index measured in W43-MM1, $\mathcal{F}_{\rm 3D}=1.17\pm 0.10$ at $0.27-2.4$~kau scales, reflects the suppression of fragmentation by the magnetic fields or tidal interactions.
+However, \cite{valeille2026} measured rather high values of the magnetic field strength in the plane of the sky, up to 50~mG on the $\sim$2.4~kau scale of the W43-MM1 cores.